 Salaries paid under the German payroll are subject to wage withholding tax (WHT), which is withheld by the employer and credited against the final annual income tax charge.
 Account is taken of the personal situation by the application of certain tax classes and certain deductions are applied.

 Salaries that are paid by a foreign employer (who does not have a permanent establishment in Germany) but are recharged to the German company are also subject to WHT.
-The same applies as of 2020 for salary that is not actually recharged, but should have been recharged under an arm's length perspective.
-The German company is deemed to be the 'economic employer' and thus obliged to calculate and transfer the appropriate wage tax return to the tax office on a monthly basis.
+The same applies as of 2020 for salary that is not actually recharged, but should have been recharged under an arm's-length perspective.
+The German company is deemed to be the 'economic employer' and thus required to calculate and transfer the appropriate wage tax return to the tax office on a monthly basis.

 Stock options are basically taxable when exercised.
 Taxable income is computed at the time of exercising the option, normally as the difference between the market price of the shares and the exercise price.
 Tax exemption may be granted if during the period between grant and vesting employment was not performed in Germany and thus the employment income was not taxable in Germany.
 The stock option benefit is sourced based on workdays between grant and vesting.